Discovery (Mike Oldfield album): 2016 reissue

 Discovery was re-released in a deluxe edition format on 29 January 2016, as per all previous albums which were originally released on the Virgin label.

 The reissue comprises 2 CDs (Discovery and the 1984 Suite) and a DVD featuring 5.1 surround sound mixes.
 The 1984 Suite is a compilation album of Discovery and Oldfield's other 1984 album, The Killing Fields.
 It also includes two previously unreleased tracks: "The Royal Mile", a slight reworking of the 1984 track "Afghan", and "Zombies (Halloween Special)", a reworking of the song "Poison Arrows" with the original vocals replaced by a "Macintalk" voice named Fred and the lines "Somebody's out to get you" replaced with "Zombies are out to get you".

-Recording and instruments

-Around the time of Discovery Oldfield had been seen using a Gibson SG Junior and a Les Paul Junior (including a modified 24 fret fretboard), along with a pair of Fender Stratocasters (red and sunburst).
-Oldfield also used guitar synthesizers on the album, utilising Roland's GR-300 and G-808 controller.
-The Roland G-88 bass synth controller is heavily used for bass guitar sounds on the album.
-It is likely that a mandolin made by Scottish-based luthier Mike Vanden is used in "To France".
-Among the acoustic guitars on the album, an Ovation Adamas was used.
-Oldfield's main compositional tool for the album was the Fairlight CMI.
-In addition to using its sequencing abilities he also used it as a sampler, for example with Maggie Reilly's voice on "The Lake".

-Barry Palmer and Maggie Reilly did not meet until the album was finished even though they share vocal duties on "Tricks of the Light"; they recorded their vocals separately.

-Sleeve photos

-The inner sleeve of the original vinyl LP featured candid photographs taken during the recording sessions.
-One of the photos, titled "Simon's notes", shows a handwritten list of tracks recorded during the sessions, some of which - such as "T'Sword" - may either have been released under different names or remain unreleased to this day.